Wrench451/micropython-steami-sample/README.md

 * `BLE/advertiser.py` — advertise as BLE device
 * `SCREEN/oled_demo.py` — print to OLED screen
 * `GAME/dinoSteam.py` — a simple built-in game

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

-## 🤝 Contributions

-Feel free to contribute by submitting pull requests, improving examples, or reporting issues!

----

-Let me know if you'd like a `requirements.txt`, setup guide for firmware flashing, or a README translation!